 Use of Unicode strings whenever possible is strongly preferred.
 To encourage this, all documentation for webcolors uses the u prefix for string literals.
-Use of the u prefix is required on Python 2 to mark a string literal as Unicode; on Pyhon 3.3 and later, use is permitted but not necessary (as all un-prefixed string literals on Python 3 are Unicode strings).
+Use of the u prefix is required on Python 2 to mark a string literal as Unicode; on Python 3.3 and later, use of this prefix is permitted but not necessary (as all un-prefixed string literals on Python 3 are Unicode strings).